octo-technology-downunder/git-command-line-lab/README.md

 But there is a problem with `git push --force`.

 It will cause the remote repository to lose commits unconditionally and as is not always 'safe'.
-For exampel, if a team member has recently committed some work to a branch without you knowing you could overwrite their work.
+For example, if a team member has recently committed some work to a branch without you knowing you could overwrite their work.
 This could easily happen during a routine rebase from master which then erases a team members work.

 Enter `git push --force-with-lease`